"Micro" as applied to

 After stacking, the sub-assemblies are encased in a mold or envelope of standard

-another micro-module or a socket of another part of the complete equipment.
+into another micro-module or a socket of another part of the complete equipment.

-In final form, a micro-module is three dimensional and approximately cubic in shape for most
+In final form, a micro-module is three dimensional and approximately cubic in

-of the signal circuit and power terminations.
+identification of the signal circuit and power terminations.
 A number of different

 solid-state micro-modules may be connected together, by means of connecting

 bars and supporting braces, o achieve the desired circuitry.
 Note the size of

 The mechanical structure of micro-modules makes them ideally suited for automatic

 This will mean greater reliability at less cost than the conventional parts

 Use of micro-modules will mean greatly simplified servicing and maintenance.